The Department of Integrative Physiology

 What You Will Need

-- 1 year of experience in managing complex budgets with multiple
+supervisory experience and managing complex budgets with multiple

 What We Would Like You To Have

 - Excellent customer service.

 - A high degree of professionalism and ability to maintain

 - Ability to work effectively in a working environment with

 - Ability to build and maintain positive and cooperative working

 - Ability to work independently and as a member of a team.

 Organizational skills and ability to manage multiple complex